taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 mai.usage = TI_MEMORY_USAGE_STORAGE_BIT;
 TiMemory memory = ti_allocate_memory(runtime, &mai);
 ```

-**NOTE** You don't need to allocate memory for field allocations.
-They are automatically allocated when the AOT module is loaded.

 You MAY free allocated memory explicitly; but memory allocations will be automatically freed when the related `handle.runtime` is destroyed.